Epic-Sounds: A Large-scale Dataset of Actions That Sound: Challenges and Baseline Results

 \section{Challenges and Baseline Results}

 In this section, we define and experiment on two challenges: sound recognition and sound detection.
-For each challenge, we evaluate both audio-only models as well as audio-visual models to measure the complementary nature of the visual modality.
+For each challenge, we evaluate both audio-only models and audio-visual models to measure the complementary nature of the visual modality.